I'm grateful to the editors who have published my work. Support literary magazines and local bookstores. Read voraciously.

 A monthly column I wrote for Arcadia Magazine's Online Sundries.
 Each column examines an author's collected correspondence and extracts tips and insight for contemporary writers.

 - A Bewildering and Stupendous Dream (John Cheever)

 - Coupla Fine Fellows (Jack Kerouac and Allen Ginsberg)

 - Be Anything But an Architect (Kurt Vonnegut)

 As Editor-at-Large for Dirty Spoon, a blog on food culture known for its multi-chapter essays and original comics, I occasionally write the shorter essay between our featured writers' longer works.

-- Thief of Your Comfort: Collected Stories.
+Thief of Your Comfort: Collected Stories.
 Literary fiction.
-Seven stories of seven women from different eras.
+Eight stories of eight women from different eras.